frontful/frontful-queue/README.md

 #### Linux

-On Linux use any deployment strategy e.g. started directly from console, using Nginx, Passenger etc. but keep in mind that there should be only one process running.
+On Linux use any deployment strategy e.g. started directly from console, using [Nginx](https://nginx.org/en/), [Passenger](https://www.phusionpassenger.com/) etc. but keep in mind that there should be only one process running.

 #### Windows

-On Windows you can either start service directly from console or install it as windows service.
+On Windows you can either start service directly from console or install it as windows service using `yarn deploy` command.

 ```shell
 ./node_modules/.bin/cross-env PORT=7010 yarn deploy